gcescobar13/Gourmet-Swap/README.md

 3) follows John Popa's AngularJS style guide for syntax and application structure.
 4) client and server side follows the MVC architectural pattern - using AngularJS and ASP.NET.
 5) server side enforces the dependency injection (DI) design pattern to promote a loosely coupled application.
 Unity container used to resolve dependencies.
-6) uses ASP.NET Web API and ADO.NET to create REST based services (Web APIs)
+6) uses ASP.NET Web API and ADO.NET to create REST web services (Web APIs)
 7) uses AngularJS Controllers / Services to request data from the Web APIs to serve data to AngularJS Views